mashgreat2/hangman_game_python_c_plus_plus/README.md

 Game business logic will be calculated by using C++ functions, and Python will be mostly used to start, end, and print out information to the user about the state of the game.

+How to play:

+You can clone the repository and type in terminal: "python ./main.py" to start the game.